 Elements of the Voices of the Violet Crown project include history and genealogy research; community and history exhibits; three films, First Night W/Domino & Friends, A Community Mosaic, and We Planted 115 Trees; oral history interviews; feature articles; presentations; a neighborhood history booklet, From Abercrombie to the Violet Crown; and this website, launched July 5, 2011.

 We began creating the community and history exhibits in 2003.
 Since then, they have been expanded and featured at eight spring and two fall Violet Crown Festivals (2003-2010 and 2012), Wall of Welcome dedication (March 2008), Crestview Neighborhood Association Ice Cream Social (2010, 2012, 2015, and 2016), and 60th anniversary of Crestview United Methodist Church (November and December 2013).
-See photos of the 2015 display—two, six-foot-long, laminated panels spanning events from 500 B.C. to today—above and below.
+See photos of the 2015 display—two, six-foot-long, laminated panels spanning events from 500 B.C. to today—at right and below.
 Most of the information from our exhibits is part of this website, and we are happy to loan them for community events.
 For more information, please contact us.

 In 2009, the Texas Oral History Association presented us with the Mary Faye Barnes Award for Excellence in Community History Projects.
 Links to our website appear on the Austin History Center Everything Austin: History page and the Texas Oral History Association Member Sites page.
 The finding aid for the Susan and Rob Burneson Recordings and Papers, which we donated to the Austin History Center, is included in Texas Archival Resources Online.